Bilge Pumps & Bilges

 The option now available to boaters is the automatic selfseeking all-enclosed Satelite dish; it costs more than the basic dish but is well worth the money,

 The shower tray will either discharge into a small holding tank with an automatic bilge pump type of arrangement or be pumped overboard through a gusher pump.
-Both systems can have the discharge overboard directed into a grey water tank.
+In both cases the discharge can be directed through a ‘Y’ valve to go overboard or into a grey water tank.

 Macerator Electric Toilets